 Not to leave out the adult crowd, Parrott is completing the final edits for her cozy murder mystery, Woman in a Pale Dress due out 2017 as well as a historical fiction entitled Labor of Blood.

-Retired professional musician, music teacher, elementary teacher and childbirth educator and has taught several courses on memoir writing.
-I am a writer of non-fiction, collecting historic postcards and doing research.
-While researching the Great White Fleet I wrote an article for the Post Card Collector.
-In my spare time I enjoy fabric-art and quilting as well as attending classes at SOU through OLLI in Southern Oregon.
-I am currently working on my fourth book, living in Talent, Oregon.
+Leslie Compton is a retired professional musician, music teacher, elementary teacher and childbirth educator and has taught several courses on memoir writing.
+She is a writer of non-fiction, collecting historic postcards and doing research.
+While researching the Great White Fleet Compton wrote an article for the Post Card Collector.
+In her spare time she enjoys fabric-art and quilting as well as attending classes at SOU through OLLI in Southern Oregon.
+Compton is currently working on my fourth book, living in Talent, Oregon.

 In ways, the neighborhood was a tough one, but as I look back on it now I can see just how ideal it was and the times were, for personal development.